 Ready To Submit Papers?

-All full paper submissions will be peer reviewed and evaluated based on originality, technical and/or research content/depth, correctness, and relevance to the conference.
+All full submissions will be peer reviewed and evaluated based on originality, technical and/or research content/depth, correctness, and whether they identify with conference priorities and overall relevance to the conference.